starknet-io/SNIPs/SNIPS/snip-6.md

 ## Abstract

-The following standard allows for the implementation of a standard API for smart contracts acting as accounts in Starknet.
+The following standard defines a standard API for smart contracts acting as accounts in Starknet.
 It provides basic functionality for sending transactions through the contract, as well as functionality for validating signatures supporting interoperability among accounts, protocols, and dapps.

 ## Motivation

 With native Account Abstraction, Starknet has a lot of flexibility in the management of accounts rather than having their behavior determined at the protocol level.
 Different use cases are and will continue to bring different implementations of accounts to the ecosystem.

-Having a Standard Account Interface supports different dapps, protocols, and standard contracts (like tokens) that often require interaction with accounts in a predictable way, either by recognizing them or by expecting certain features that may not be implemented otherwise.
+Having a Standard Account Interface supports different dapps, protocols, and standard contracts (like tokens) that often require predictable interactions with accounts, either by recognizing them or by expecting certain behaviors that may not be implemented otherwise.

 ## Specification